DoDAO-io/dodao-aave-introduction-course/generated/questions/aave-other-features.md

 ---

-##### What purpose does the “batch” serve?
+##### What function does “batch” perform?

-- [x]  It used to store assets supplied by multiple users in a pool, and then to batch them together
+- [x]  It batches assets sent by multiple users together
 - [ ]  It is a pool of assets sent by users to be transferred to another chain
-- [ ]  Uses aTokens to withdraw funds from its liquidity pool to transfers assets across blockchains
+- [ ]  Uses aTokens to withdraw funds and transfers them across blockchains
 - [ ]  It is an alias for "bridging protocol"

 Hint: noHint